Central Jersey

-Central Jersey is the central region of the U.S. state of New Jersey.
-The designation of Central New Jersey is a distinct administrative toponym.
+Central Jersey, or Central New Jersey, is the middle region of the U.S. state of New Jersey.
+The designation Central Jersey is a distinct administrative toponym.
+While New Jersey is often divided into North Jersey and South Jersey, many residents recognize Central Jersey as a distinct third entity.
+As of the 2020 census, Central Jersey has a population of 3,580,999.

-Geographic area and descriptions

-While the State of New Jersey is often divided into North and South Jersey some residents, including the governor recognize Central Jersey as a distinct entity.

-All descriptions of Central Jersey include Middlesex County, the center of population of New Jersey, and tend to include much of nearby Monmouth, Mercer, Somerset, and Hunterdon counties.
-The inclusion of adjacent areas of Union, and Ocean counties is subjective and a source of debate.
-In 2015, New Jersey Business magazine, a publication of the New Jersey Business & Industry Association, defined Central Jersey more narrowly as the five counties of Hunterdon, Mercer, Middlesex, Monmouth and Somerset.
+All descriptions of Central Jersey include Middlesex County, the population center of New Jersey, and most include much of nearby Monmouth, Mercer, Somerset, and Hunterdon counties.
+The inclusion of adjacent Union and Ocean counties on the north and south of the region, respectively, is a source of debate.
+In 2015, New Jersey Business magazine defined Central Jersey more narrowly as the five counties of Hunterdon, Mercer, Middlesex, Monmouth, and Somerset.

-In 2022, legislation was proposed in the New Jersey Legislature to establish distinct geographic categories for tourism in the state of New Jersey.
-Bill A4711 is sponsored by Assemblymembers Roy Freiman, Sadaf Jaffer, and Anthony Verrelli in the New Jersey General Assembly (the lower house in the New Jersey Legislature).
-This would include an official designation of the region of Central Jersey, in which this legislation defines more broadly as the seven counties of Hunterdon, Mercer, Middlesex, Monmouth, Ocean, Somerset, and Union Counties.
-The four bills within this legislation went into a joint meeting of the Assembly Agriculture and Food Security Committee and the Assembly Tourism, Gaming and the Arts Committee.
-As of February 17, 2023, the bills have been cleared by these committees and will now advance to a vote in the General Assembly.
-The New Jersey Senate version of this legislation has yet to have advanced to a vote.
+In 2022, legislation was proposed in the New Jersey Legislature to establish distinct geographic areas for tourism in the state.
+Bill A4711 was sponsored by Assemblymembers Roy Freiman, Sadaf Jaffer, and Anthony Verrelli in the New Jersey General Assembly.
+This included an official designation of the region of Central Jersey, which the legislation defines more broadly as the seven counties of Hunterdon, Mercer, Middlesex, Monmouth, Ocean, Somerset, and Union.
+The New Jersey Senate version of this legislation passed by a vote of 36-1 on June 20, 2023.
+On August 24, 2023, Gov. Murphy signed legislation officially designating Central Jersey including, at a minimum, the counties of Hunterdon, Mercer, Middlesex, and Somerset.

-The intersection of the two busiest highways in New Jersey, namely the New Jersey Turnpike and the Garden State Parkway, is located in Woodbridge, Middlesex County.

-Trenton, the seat of Mercer County, is the state capital of New Jersey.
-New Jersey's geographic center is located in Hamilton Township, Mercer County.
-In 2011, the population center of the state was alongside Nenninger Lane in the western portion of East Brunswick, which is also known as the "Heart of Middlesex County".
-There are other related, overlapping areas that include counties in the midsection of the state.
+Trenton, the seat of Mercer County and the state capital of New Jersey, is located in Central Jersey.
+New Jersey's geographic center is in Hamilton, Mercer County.
+In 2011, the population center of the state was in the western portion of East Brunswick, in Middlesex County.
+The two busiest highways in New Jersey, the New Jersey Turnpike and the Garden State Parkway, intersect in Woodbridge, Middlesex County.
+Princeton University and Rutgers University, the two most prominent institutions of higher education in the state, are situated in Central Jersey, partially contributing to the region's status as the world's largest pharmaceutical industry hub.